drupalcrafters/drupalcrafters.org/sites/all/modules/achievements/README.txt

    show the latest achievement earned, allowing users to discover new milestones they might want to strive for.

- * Achievements can be hidden so that a user doesn't know how to unlock it until she stumbles upon the discovery herself (meeting the milestone, asking a user, etc.).
+ * Achievements can be made "secret" (if they're not unlocked, a user will see "Secret Achievement" placeholder text instead of actual data) and/or "invisible" (the achievement doesn't show up on the user's Achievements tab until it's unlocked).

  * Achievements can have images (or "badges") in one of three different
-   states: unlocked, locked, or hidden.
+   states: unlocked, locked, or secret.
 Default images can be used for all achievements (and some are provided with the module), or you can override them on a per-achievement basis.